Ahelsamahy/Sport-app/Documents/Requirement_Specification.md

 We want to make sure this application isnt all about the manipulation but also the user experience.
 If a user enjoys our design and is able to use the application with ease that can be considered a success.
 We as a team need to work together to make sure that our application can not only show off our skills in data manipulation and be a easy and enjoyable user experience, but also show how we can work as a team and these are the goals for our application.

 __Request List__
+-The following table shows what the Database will work with :
+- the window to show the events.
+- statistics for how many events for the users.
+- buttons on screen for the user to interact with the app.